 Terms Definitions Composer (php) Package Analyzer An analyzer for Composer (php) packages.
 If there is a composer.lock file, those defined dependencies and versions will be used.
 If there is no lockfile (e.g. if the package has not been 'installed'), then composer.json files are parsed for uninstalled 'required' dependencies (Uninstalled Composer Dependency).
 In this case, versions are set at the most recent version in the Packagist registry (packagist.org) that satisfies the given composer.json's semantic versioning restrictions (Composer/Packagist API). СРЕ Common Platform Enumeration, a widely-used, standard methodology to define and distinguish such items as application classes, operating systems, and hardware present in a organization's computing environment.
 CRAN Analyzer Uses metadata within a CRAN source code package to create an inventory item.
 CVE Common Vulnerabilities and Exposures, a list of known information-security vulnerabilities and exposures in commercial and open-source software.
 Hackers can use software errors and software code errors to gain access to a company's computer systems.
-For more information, visit http://cve.mitre.org/.
+For more information, visit http://cve.mitre.org/ .
+Code Insight supports only the CVSS v2 scoring system when reporting security vulnerability details.
 Data Services - Component Lookup Uses Data Services to look up the best FlexeNet Code Insight component match.
 Data Services - Digest Use a file's md5 digest to determine whether the file has an Auto-WriteUp rule or other library data associated with it.
 Data Services - Maven Component Lookup Uses GroupId and ArtifactId to select the best FlexeNet Code Insight component.
 Data Services - Release Name Uses Data Services to analyze the origin of the file based on library collection data.
 GPL General Public License.
 These licenses for open source code expose commercial code that contains open source to public copyright.
 Intellectual Property (IP) Refers to creations of the intellect for which a monopoly is assigned to designated owners by law.
-In the context of FlexNet Code Insight and this guide, IP refers to programming code created internally or externally.
+In the context of Code Insight and this guide, IP refers to programming code created internally or externally.
 Intellectual property rights (IPRs) Legal protections, such as trademark, copyright and patents, given to the owners and/or creators of IP.
-Inventory A list of all available OSS components.
-Inventory takes the form of published groups from the Detector, the result of auditing analysis.